 EVERYBODY LOVES ITALY.
-At least they love visiting.
+Or maybe they just love visiting.
 Many of them say it would be impossible to live there.
 But the Italians do, and most of them seem to like it.
-Like the other large countries in Europe, it is a big country with many different regions, great history, and absolutely fabulous food.
+Like the other large countries in Europe, it has many different regions, each with great history and fabulous food.
 Sometimes it seems the Italians live to eat.

-Italy rates seventh overall in the Top 100 Countries index as a country to visit.
-And it is first in the world in the number of World Heritage Properties.
-Italy’s heritage belongs to us all.
+Italy rates 5th overall in the Top 100 Countries index as a country to visit.
+It is the 5th most visited country on earth.
+And it is first in the world in the number of World Heritage sites.
+Italy was the heart of the Roman Empire and the birthplace of the Renaissance.
+Its remarkable cultural heritage belongs to us all.

 There is plenty to see and do and it is well set up for the visitor.
 Petty crime and corruption are minor but persistent problems, with pickpocketing particularly prevalent in Rome.
 Italy is very good value for money outside of the major tourist areas.
 The south in particular is inexpensive.

-Italy was the last of the major European countries to unify, becoming a single nation only in 1870 (just after Germany).
+Italy became a single nation only in 1870, at around the same time as Germany.
 Even the standard Italian language was only recently introduced to many parts of the country, where many people still speak dialects that are incomprehensible to the inhabitants of other regions.

 Italy is simply outstanding.
 You cannot say you have traveled unless you have been there.
 More than that you need to go to many different parts of it – it is a very diverse place.